drvinceknight/Nashpy/docs/discussion/normal-form-games.rst

 .. admonition:: Question
    :class: note

-   For the :ref:`Battle of the sexes game <motivating-example-battle-of-the-sexes>`:
+   For the :ref:`Coordination game <motivating-example-coordination-game>`:

    1. What is the finite set of players?
    2. What are the action sets?